Skip to main content

 Personal data must not be collected except for a specific, explicit and legitimate purpose and, once collected, must not be further processed in a manner incompatible with the purpose for which it was collected.

-The controller acknowledges its responsibility with regards to this data protection principle and therefore the controller maintains that it will not further process that personal data in a way which is incompatible to its original reason for processing as specified in Appendix A, unless the controller is required to do so by law.
+The Controller acknowledges its responsibility with regards to this data protection principle and therefore the Controller maintains that it will not further process that personal data in a way which is incompatible to its original reason for processing unless the Controller is required to do so by law.
 The personal data will not be transferred to a recipient in an authorised or an unauthorised jurisdiction (as per the definition within data protection law).

 3. Minimisation